Bijman/srb2bld/README.md

 # Configuration
 **Linux:**
-1. Add user to the "docker" group: `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default`.
-After that logout or reboot the system.
+1. Add user to the "docker" group: `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default` or `sudo ln -s /etc/sv/docker /var/service/`, and then start the service with `sudo systemctl start docker` or `sudo rc-service docker start` or `sudo sv up docker`.
+After that, logout or reboot the system.

 **Windows:**
 1. User is already added to "docker" group and service will run, if Docker Desktop is installed and the system was logged out or rebooted.